contacts-butlers/android-contacts-butlers/README.md

 The contribution philosophy is to keep things as simple as possible while still using the latest and greatest tech such as those included in [Jetpack](https://developer.android.com/jetpack).

-This repository is split up in to as many different modules as possible in order to;

-- give contributors a sense of ownership and personalization of their own module
-- cater to the differing levels of expertise in Android
-- modularize the app, which is, to summarize, a good practice

 Let's have fun building this app and remember that the most important thing is to get a working, pleasant FOSS product.

+For a list of all butlers and the jobs they do, read [BUTLERS.md](/BUTLERS.md).

-For more guidelines on how to contribute, read [CONTRIBUTING](/CONTRIBUTING.md)
+You can be a butler too!
+Read more on how to contribute in [CONTRIBUTING](/CONTRIBUTING.md)!

 ## Powered by the Android Contacts, Reborn Library